helrond/helrond.github.io/_posts/2016-02-15-a-static-html-site-generator-for-archival-description.md

 If you're interested in building on this, all the [code is available](https://github.com/helrond/staticAid), along with some more detailed instructions on how to get up and running.

 ----

 [1] Another project that was pretty influential in my thinking was the NCSU Libraries [Collection Guides](http://www.lib.ncsu.edu/findingaids) site, which is a Ruby on Rails app that uses ArchivesSpace-generated JSON.
 This project pushes things a step further and removes the relational database backend from the equation.

 [2] Yes, I know that's not a word.

-[3] There are some exceptions to this, for example [https://developmentseed.org/blog/2012/07/27/build-cms-free-websites/](https://developmentseed.org/blog/2012/07/27/build-cms-free-websites/)
+[3] There are some exceptions to this, for example [DevelopmentSeed's work with Prose.io](https://developmentseed.org/blog/2012/07/27/build-cms-free-websites/).

 [4] This is how staticAid is currently served.

 [5] Okay fine, I realize this is maybe a debatable statement.
 Still.